 The outcomes and results of this research will be disseminated using a variety of methods including an educational workshop, an academic journal article, a keynote lecture, a magazine article, a blog post and a dedicated website/blog page.

 Psychological learning theories based on peer interaction, peer collaboration and learning through social action formed the knowledge base for this investigation with key texts including Doise, Mugny and Perret-Clermont (1975), Azmitia (1998) and Vygotsky (1978).

-This research aims to further investigate peer interaction and learning, suggesting practical ideas and guidance for use within education and how to support learners and their learning through the optimization of peer interaction with peers of the same and differing predicted grades.
+This research aims to further investigate peer interaction and learning, suggesting practical ideas and guidance for use within education and how to support learners and their learning through the optimisation of peer interaction with peers of the same and differing predicted grades.
 This research may improve current teaching practice and change how educationalists use peer interaction and collaboration to support pupil learning.